pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 ## Dining Room on the 1st Floor

 - Main space to work.
-- Availabe around the clock.
+- Available around the clock.
     - Until 30 minutes before breakfast and dinner
     - Do not leave your PC nor books when you don't use the room.
-- Some power cables available.
+- Some power cables are available.
 - You can connect your PC to a large TV in the room.
     - A VGA cable is available.
     - A HDMI cable is brought by organizers.